 Those were fun times to remember, and beer and stories go hand in hand, and after a few more beers one of my friends told us a story that blew our minds.
 He’s a bit older than the rest of us and he tells us a story from 1996, the year he started working for a Dutch-Romanian IT company.

-Apparently, the didn’t have enough Windows licenses, so they used to work in shifts.
-And when they worked in the night shift, they used to come in 2 hours earlier, and sit behind some other guy that was working, just to make sure they got to work on a better computer when their shift started.
-Delivering the code to the final client meant that Mr Tibi (the company changed names and owners, but he still works there) would take the company car, an old Dacia, along with around 30 floppy disks and go to the Netherlands with them.
+Apparently, they didn’t have enough Windows licenses, so they used to work in shifts.
+And when they worked the night shift, they used to come in 2 hours earlier, and sit behind some other guy that was working, just to make sure they got to work on a better computer when their shift started.
+Delivering the code to the final client meant that Mr. Tibi (the company changed names and owners, but he still works there) would take the company car, an old Dacia, along with around 30 floppy disks and go to the Netherlands with them.
 If all went well, in 2 weeks’ time he was back home.
 And the most surprising thing, they were building software that was creating wedding invitations and restaurant menus.
 Not really a breakthrough in innovation.

 Those were the old days, but what about today?

 We’re doing now 1-click deployments to any corner of the world and it takes seconds, and we build complex architectures spanning across tens of servers, but I still think that 1996 was the age of heroes.
-Those guys working night shifts and creating wedding invitations were the pioneers that brought the IT industry in my city and made my life so easy right now.
+Those guys working night shifts and creating wedding invitations were the pioneers that brought the IT industry to my city and made my life so easy right now.

 And it got me thinking, who are the pioneers in today’s age?
 Are there any companies that go beyond the everyday normal and do something remarkable?

 While most IT companies in my city are still only focused on services, there are a few interesting startups that strive for innovation.
-Neurolabs, a small 20-people company, uses AI and image recognition to automate mundane tasks like supermarket payments and it does this faster and cheaper than their competitors.
+Neurolabs, a small 20-people company, uses AI and image recognition to automate mundane tasks like supermarket payments and it does this faster and cheaper than its competitors.

 But I’m mostly interested here in fintech.
-I’m invested in crowdfunding platforms across all Europe, I use on a daily basis my Revolut and Curve cards, and I keep an eye on every other interesting fintech startup, hoping that someday it’ll also come to Romania and I could use it.
+I’m invested in crowdfunding platforms across all of Europe, I use on a daily basis my Revolut and Curve cards, and I keep an eye on every other interesting fintech startup, hoping that someday it’ll also come to Romania and I could use it.

 So, I’ve built a list of all the fintech startups I could find in my country.
 Some of them don’t even have a working product yet, others were cannibalized by the competition, while a few others are quite interesting.

-I’ve grouped them in 4 categories:
+I’ve grouped them into 4 categories:

-- Investments, wealth management, lending and crowdfunding
+- Investments, wealth management, lending, and crowdfunding

 - Payments and wallets